Oshuma/drummer/README.md

 3. Access the application at `http://localhost:8080`

 The first run may take longer as Spleeter downloads its pre-trained models when processing the first song.

+### Usage

+Once the application is running, you can:

+1. **Upload MP3 files**: Click the upload button to select and upload MP3 files from your computer
+2. **Download from YouTube**: Enter a YouTube URL to download and process the audio
+3. **Manage songs**: View, rename, delete, and download your processed songs from the songs table

+Both uploaded files and YouTube downloads are processed through the same high-quality drum removal pipeline.

 ### Data Storage